Thursday, June 29, 2017

 Wanna be a Timecop?

-I love platform shooters and this one was developed in 1991 by Imagitec Design Ltd for Electronic Arts.
-The storyline is simple - once again, pesky aliens are giving us Earthlings lots of grief.
-They have managed to pinch a time machine and are using that to alter history and wreak havoc by taking crucial hostages from each period in an attempt to halt their influence.
-From the invention of the wheel to England's King Arthur uniting the Britains and Japan's technical wizardry.
+I love platform shooters; this was developed in 1991 by Imagitec Design for Electronic Arts.
+The story is simple, pesky aliens are causing grief for us Earthlings.
+They have pinched a time machine and are using it to alter history and wreak havoc by taking hostages from different periods.
+This is an attempt to halt their influence...
+The invention of the wheel.
+England's King Arthur united the Britons.
+Japan's technical wizardry!

-Yep, we cannot allow this - the fight is on.
-So, brace yourself because it's our job to travel the various time zones and rescue everybody we can.
+Yep, we cannot allow it and the fight is on!
+So, brace yourself because we are travelling into these time zones to rescue everybody.
 Thus saving the timeline and protecting our future.
 Whilst there, we may as well kill each and every bad dude that gets in our way.
 Yup, it's time to save the day again so let's lock and load!!

 Before we begin, check out this screenshot and tell me what other run & gunner it reminds you of...